cqchung619/340-assignment/README.txt

 CSCI 34000 – Assignment #2 README
 Prof. Eric Schweitzer

-This programm is a simulation of the basic handling of data structures in an OS.
+This program is a simulation of the basic handling of data structures in an OS.
 Such data structures are the PCB (Process Control Block), Ready Queue, and Device Queues.

 Compilation: